Discover folk - the CRM for people-powered businesses

 Key features

-• Lead and contact management: Manages customer information, tracks interactions, and segments contacts for targeted campaigns.
+- Lead and contact management: Manages customer information and segments contacts, though lacks specialized features for social media lead enrichment.

 Pros